cssninjaStudio/vuero/documentation/elements/forms/textarea/textarea-loading-documentation.md

 ### Loading

-A textarea can be shown in a loading state.
+A `VTextarea` can be shown in a loading state.
 For that, you need to wrap it inside a control element.
 Then, simply add the `loading` prop to the wrapping `<VControl />` component.
 Please refer to the code example for more details about usage.